pjs90317/Hwk4/Hwk4.md

 To approach the problem, the subset has been expanded to include people in the workforce, between 25 and 70 (to account for the ever increasing retirement age), working full time hours at least 48 weeks of the year.

-The first regression looks at the correlation between income and age and gender.
+I’ll run several linear regressions on the subset to determine whether we can find a causal link between college degree and income, or whether we just observe some sort of correlation.

+The first regression looks at the relationship between income and age and gender.
+I reduced the number of observations in the random uniform distribution to 0.05 as the length of the data set is 61,945 observations.
+To demonstrate the range of incomes at each age more clearly, the jitter of the plots has been reduced to 1 and the y-limit has been increased to 250,000 for the same reason.
+When I tested higher y-limits, the presentation lost clarity.

     ##
     ## Call: